The Secret of True Humility: The Spiritual Trap of Yarovam ben Nevat

 "But as for me, in the abundance of Your loving-kindness I will enter Your house; I will bow down toward Your holy sanctuary in awe of You."

-The book "Noam Elimelech" explains the verse in Psalms, "I have inclined my heart to perform Your statutes forever, to the very end (ekev)."
-What is "forever, to the very end (ekev)"?
-King David is saying: I am always in the aspect of a heel (ekev).
-I feel that I am the dust of the sole of every Jew's shoe.
+The holy book Noam Elimelech explains the verse in Psalms, "I have inclined my heart to perform Your statutes forever, to the very end (ekev)."
+What does "forever, to the very end (ekev)" mean?
+King David is saying: I am always in the aspect of the heel (ekev).
+I feel that I am the dust of the sole of every Jew.

 This is the highest possible level.
-If a person walks around with the feeling that everyone else is holier and better than him, and that he is the lowest of all—only then can the holiness he achieves remain with him for all eternity, without any deception.
+If a person walks around with the feeling that everyone is holier and better than him, and that he is the lowest of all—only then can the holiness he achieves remain with him for all eternity, without any deception.

 Part 1 of 4 — Class No. 33